winstef/AngularJS-Envato-API-Wrapper/README.md

 ## Dependency

-[Angular-cache](https://github.com/jmdobry/angular-cache) is used to avoid unnecessary API calls.
+[Angular-cache v2](https://github.com/jmdobry/angular-cache) is used to avoid unnecessary API calls.

 ## How to use